janice-andrews/janice-andrews/README.md

 ## Heya, I am Janice!

-## With a passion for pixels and a knack for turning tea into code.
+### With a passion for pixels and a knack for turning tea into code.
 Whether I'm diving into the front-end dance of pixels or orchestrating a back-end symphony, I love to learn and expect to have fun challenges (the super annoying ones where you say ohhh I knew that, I think)

 ### Things I enjoy: 🛹 🍛 🎹 👩🏾‍💻 ⛸️ 🎨

-> Check out some of the languages and tools I use (not all listed)!

 ### Languages
 <p>